Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Poisson operator and scattering map

 The Poisson operator thus intertwines the action of these generators with the following operators on $\RR^n_{\xi}$:

 It is trivial to check that these operators are in $\Psisc^{1,1}(\RR^n)$ and are closed under commutators.
 They therefore generate a module which we denote $\Nhat$.
 We let $\Nhatgen$ denote the finite set of generators in \eqref{eq:Nhatgen}.
+(We remark here that we replaced the generator $E_1$ of $\mathcal{N}$ with the $D_{z_j}$ in \eqref{eq:small gens} for convenience.
+The reason for doing so is that, if we take $E_1 = (1 + D_t^2 + \Delta_z^2)^{1/4}$, then this is intertwined with $(1 + 2 |\xi|^4)^{1/4}$.
+We find it more convenient to replace this with factors $\xi_j$ which lead to the same module $\Nhat$.)

-This leads to the definition spaces of incoming/outgoing data $\Hdata^k(\RR^n_\xi)$ that will be suitable domain spaces for the free Poisson operator viewed as mapping into module regularity spaces. \begin{defn} For $k \in \NN$, we define the Hilbert space $\Hdata^k(\RR^n_\xi)$ by
+This leads to the definition of spaces of incoming/outgoing data $\Hdata^k(\RR^n_\xi)$ that will be suitable domain spaces for the free Poisson operator viewed as mapping into module regularity spaces. \begin{defn} For $k \in \NN$, we define the Hilbert space $\Hdata^k(\RR^n_\xi)$ by

 The norm in this Hilbert space is defined by

 where the sum is over all $j$-tuples $(A_1, \dots, A_j)$ of generators for $0 \leq j \leq k$. (when $j=0$ this is of course just the $L^2$ norm of $f$.)

 For $k \in \NN$, we define the spaces of negative order by